jonporterjones/ml-serving-poc/README.md

 It will use sklearn for model building a model and the artifact.
 Create a virtual environment and install with requirements.txt.

+This code assumes that aws cdk is installed on the workstation and that the account being deployed to is bootstrapped for cdk deployments.

 ## Model

 The model itself is not very important.